 We don’t bill hourly, sell your data, or charge hidden fees.
-Instead, we get paid only one way — a share of your win.
+We only make money one way, and that’s if you win your case.

 We’re here for you whenever and however you need.
-Get instant answers online or talk to a caring human — both at any time.
+Get instant answers online or talk to a caring human – the choice is yours.

-Our Stanford- and Harvard-trained legal team cherry-pick the best local lawyers in the country so you don’t have to.
+Our Stanford-trained legal team cherry-picks the best lawyers in the country so you don’t have to.

 In a space where many companies skirt regulations, we embrace them.
 We’re a licensed law firm and Certified B Corp.